10up/curator/README.md

 ## Usage

+### Curating

-When editing a curate-able post, you will see the option to 'Curate Item' in the publish box.
+When editing a post, you will see the option to 'Curate Item' in the publish box.
 To curate an item, simply check that box and it will be curated after saving of the current post.

 ![The control for curating items lives in the Publish box of posts](/screenshots/publish-box.png?raw=true "The control for curating items lives in the Publish box of posts")